hamcrest/OCHamcrest/README.md

   * `assertNo` - convienience method for `assertThatBool(x, equalToBool(NO))`
   * `assertTrue` - same as `assertYes`
   * `assertFalse` - same as `assertNo`

-* Collection

-  * `lacksKey` - match if a key does not exist in a collection

 * Exception